knative/func/docs/integrators_guide.md

 ## Using the Client Library

-To create a Client which uses the included buildpacks-based function builder, pushes to a Quay.io repository function container artifacts and deploys to a Knative enabled cluster:
+To create a Client which uses the included buildpacks-based function builder, pushes to a Quay.io registry function container artifacts and deploys to a Knative enabled cluster:
 ```go
 package main